 - Energy-efficient LED station lighting

-- Information about the station, route, transit system and neighborhood
+- Information about the station, route, and transit system

-- Ticket machines for off-board fare purchase using cash or credit card, or for recharging a Go-To Card
+- Ticket machines to purchase tickets before boarding using cash or credit card, or for recharging a Go-To Card

-How much will it cost to ride the Gold Line?
+How much will it cost to ride Gold Line?

-The Gold Line will have the same fare as light rail and local buses.
+Gold Line will have the same fare as METRO Light Rail (LRT) and local buses.
 There will be no extra charge for the service.
 Seniors, youth, Medicare card holders and people with disabilities qualify for reduced fares during non-rush hours.

 When will construction begin?
-When will the Gold Line open?
+When will Gold Line open?

 Studies and Reports